-There are still no Industrial Process emissions in Gibraltar, but Product Use emissions remain a significant source of scope 1 emissions (accounting for 10%).
-Despite an increase in the use of metered dose inhalers, IPPU emissions have decreased by 4% in comparison to 2015.
-This is a small decrease in terms of total tonnes of CO2e and is due to a decrease in the amount of N2O used as anaesthetic, and follows the UK trend for products including aerosols, firefighting, foams, refrigeration and airconditioning.
+There are still no Industrial Process emissions in Gibraltar, but Product Use emissions remain a significant source of scope 1 emissions (accounting for 13%).
+IPPU emissions have decreased by 4% in comparison to 2015r.
+This is a small decrease in terms of total tonnes of CO2e and follows the UK trend for products including aerosols, firefighting, foams, refrigeration and air-conditioning.